 Common side effects of the measles vaccine include sore arm or leg (depending on where the immunization was given), fever, mild rash, or achy muscles and joints.
 These side effects typically develop between 7-10 days after the vaccine is given.

-1 in 10,000 children who receive the MMR vaccine and the chicken pox vaccine as separate shots will have a certain type of benign seizure associated with fever called a febrile seizure.
+1 in 10,000 children who receive the MMR vaccine and the chickenpox vaccine as separate shots will have a certain type of benign seizure associated with fever called a febrile seizure.
 As terrifying as it can be for parents to witness a seizure in their child, febrile seizures are a benign condition and do not cause lasting effects or increase the risk your child will have epilepsy.
 1 in 40,000 children will develop a temporary drop in platelet count (the component of the bloodstream that causes your blood to clot) which is not life-threatening.
-There has been one vaccine linked case of encephalitis (inflammation and swelling of the brain).
-Note that the risks of a serious side effect from the vaccine is about 500 to 2000 times less than the risk of a serious complication from a measles infection.
+There has been one vaccine-linked case of encephalitis (inflammation and swelling of the brain).
+Note that the risks of a serious side effect from the vaccine are about 500 to 2000 times less than the risk of a serious complication from a measles infection.

 The MMR vaccine does NOT cause autism.